cooklang/cooklang-reports/README.md

 # Cooklang Reports

-A PoC of a Rust library for generating reports from Cooklang recipes using Jinja2-style templates.
+A WIP Rust library for generating reports from Cooklang recipes using Jinja2-style templates.

 ## Features